4efk/magnet_madness/README.md

 # magnet_madness
-A game made in 3 horus for TriJam#238
+A game made in 3 hours for TriJam#238.